4 Hours / 4 CEs

 • Intended Audience

 This training is designed for helping professionals who want to deepen their understanding and skills in providing culturally responsive, gender-affirming care to transgender and gender-expansive clients.
-Emphasizing best practices in assessment, advocacy, and therapeutic interventions across the lifespan, the program equips participants with practical tools for delivering affirming therapy, conducting assessments, and guiding clients through social and medical transitions to better support LGBTQ+ individuals.
+Emphasizing best practices in assessment, advocacy, and therapeutic interventions across the lifespan, the program equips participants to support LGBTQ+ individuals with practical tools for affirming therapy, comprehensive assessments, and guidance through social and medical transitions.

 • Experience Level

-This training is designed for licensed and pre-licensed mental health professionals seeking foundational knowledge and skills for working with transgender and gender-expansive clients.
+This training is designed for licensed and pre-licensed mental health professionals at various stages of experience in working with transgender and gender-expansive clients.

-• Participants are new to counseling transgender and gender-expansive individuals, may have limited exposure to gender-affirming practices, and are seeking to build competence in foundational concepts, terminology, and ethical considerations
+• Beginner: Clinicians who are new to working with transgender and gender-expansive clients and are seeking foundational knowledge of gender-affirming practices, terminology, and ethical considerations.

 • Practice Setting